rmdashrfv/knowledge/databases/postgres_terminal.md

 # Using PostgreSQL in Bash

-To access your databases from the terminal, you need to enter the postgres prompt with the following command:
+To access your databases from the terminal, you need to log into your shell as 'postgres' (the default user) with the following command:

 `$ sudo -u postgres -i`

-You are now in the postgres prompt.
-Use the following command to enter postgres:
+You are now using the shell as postgres.
+Please note that your location in the shell is likely not wherever you logged in from.
+You should now be in the directory of your PostgreSQL installation.
+Use the following command to enter the PostgreSQL prompt:
 `$ psql`

 From here, you can now enter commands specifically for postgres.
 These commands only work here, not in terminal, or a programming langauge's REPL.
 In fact, consider this the REPL for PostgreSQL.